BalticSea-ClimateTraffic/visuals/precip_HCLIM.md

 title: Extreme rainfall
 ---

-Heavy or prolonged rainfall can reduce track friction, overwhelm drainage systems, and increase the risk of flooding or rail bed erosion.
+Accumulated or intense rainfall affects friction, drainage, and potential flooding and rail undermining.
 Here, we present changes in precipitation, including all forms of water that fall from the atmosphere.

 <label for="idDropdown">Index:</label>
 <select id="idDropdown">